 On August 25, 1994, teenagers across the country were introduced to Angela Chase, Claire Danes's character in the beloved, albeit short-lived, teen drama My So-Called Life.
 On the 25th anniversary of the series' debut, we're taking a look back at the groundbreaking series.

 1. Alicia Silverstone almost played Angela Chase.

 While Claire Danes ended up playing Angela Chase in My So-Called Life, then-unknown Alicia Silverstone was considered for the role.
 The 16-year-old Silverstone was ultimately declared "too pretty" to play such a confused character by series co-executive producer Marshall Herskovitz, and 13-year-old Danes—who better fit the awkward teenager role—was chosen instead.
-Silverstone would get her breakout role later, in the form of Clueless's Cher Horowitz.
+Silverstone would get her breakout role one year later, in the form of Clueless's Cher Horowitz.

 Silverstone wasn't Danes' only competition for the role of Angela Chase.
 A.J.
 Langer also auditioned for the part before Danes landed the role.
 Instead, Langer got the role of Rayanne Graff, a troubled teen and Angela’s new best friend.